Blog

 Precautions to take

-- Beef bulls are banned from fields or enclosures with footpaths unless accompanied by cows and heifers.
+• Beef bulls are banned from fields or enclosures with footpaths unless they are accompanied by cows and heifers.

 Minimising the risk